Neuropsychology Track (1 Intern)

 Overview of neuropsychology track emphasis training

 This program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and it participates in the Matching Program.
-The application deadline is November 15, 2019.
+The application deadline is November 12, 2021.
 Applicants requesting to be considered for the neuropsychology track position must have prior, subspecialty clinical training and coursework in neuropsychology.
 Neuropsychology applicants are also required to provide a letter of recommendation from a neuropsychology training supervisor.
+Applicants pursuing specialty training in neuropsychology are to utilize match number 128012and not the generalist program match number.